-1. Scope of Care - Capability to deliver pre-hospital basic life support care.

-2. System - State-recognized agency or AHJ with a medical director who meets requirements listed below.

-3. Clinical Crew
+- 1. Scope of Care Capability to deliver pre-hospital basic life support care. - 2.
+System State-recognized agency or AHJ with a medical director who meets requirements listed below. - 3.
+Clinical Crew a.
+The medical director should be board-certified in emergency medicine, but if he or she is not, it is strongly recommended that the medical director be board-certified in family medicine, internal medicine, surgery, or pediatrics with demonstrated EMS education (e.g., NAEMSP medical director course) or 5 years of experience in emergency medicine.

-a.
-At a minimum, one crew member has EMT status (paramedic preferred) or equivalent national training.
+- a.
+At a minimum, one crew member has EMT status (paramedic preferred) or equivalent national training. - b.

-b.
 Vehicle operator is EVOC-trained (or equivalent) and keeps training properly updated.